 St Anton is the western extremity of the Tirol, at the foot of the road up to the Arlberg pass.
 It is at one end of a lift network that spreads across to St Christoph and over the pass to Stuben.
 These two tiny villages are described at the end of the chapter.

-However, the Arlberg is finally ‘closing the gap’, with the new Flexenbahn now on its way to completion in time for winter 2016/2017.
-Four new lifts will link Stuben on the St Anton side, to Zürs on the Lech side – all of which are high-tech 10-seat gondolas.
-This will mean that the Ski Arlberg area won’t only be the largest interconnected ski area in Austria, with 305km of slopes and 87 lifts, but it will also enter the top 10 largest in the world.
-The new lifts will make all points of the snowy Arlberg region quick and easy to access, and will also cut the number of buses running between the resorts – a significant environmental benefit.
+However, the Arlberg finally ‘closed the gap’, with the new Flexenbahn in 2016/17.
+Four new lifts have linked Stuben on the St Anton side, to Zürs on the Lech side – all of which are high-tech 10-seat gondolas.
+This means that the Ski Arlberg area isn’t only the largest interconnected ski area in Austria, with 305km of slopes and 87 lifts, but it also enters the top 10 largest in the world.
+The new lifts make all points of the snowy Arlberg region quick and easy to access, and also cut the number of buses running between the resorts – a significant environmental benefit.

 St Anton is a long, sprawling place, almost a town rather than a village, squeezed into a narrow valley.
 As it spreads east down the valley, it thins out before broadening again to form the suburb of Nasserein, and then the nominally distinct St Jakob.
 Development spreads west up the hill towards the Arlberg pass - first to Oberdorf, then Gastig, 10 minutes' walk from the centre.

 The ski pass covers Lech, Zürs and Warth - now linked to Lech - and the Sonnenkopf area above Klösterle.